waiwaibigface/UVSA/README.md

 ```
 git clone https://github.com/waiwaibigface/UVSA.git
 ```

+* If the above method cannot be used for the download, you can choose to download using the following link.([百度网盘](https://pan.baidu.com/s/1If5aVXcf4AadfbVjDbH9-Q?pwd=wn66) password:wn66)
 ### File Structure
 #### Videos
 In the ```UVSA/videos``` folder, there are 5 compressed files in the ```.zip``` format.
 The 5 compressed files contain a total of 326 underwater videos.
 The resolution of each video is different, but the frame rate is the same (30 fps), and the format is ```.mp4```.
 These videos were collected from different websites.